 - Do not fertilize with a quick release fertilizer, this will result with the plants pushing out what looks like new healthy leaves, however look around the landscape at established plants.
 This is not the time of year to be growing leaves, this false injection of Nitrogen will shock plants causing lots of damage and death to your new garden additions.

 Learn more about our Landscape Design/Build Department and how we can help you to keep your landscape in optimum condition throughout the year.
 Whether you need help applying an anti-desiccant spray, pruning or mulching, Hicks Landscapes can help.
-Learn more about Landscape Design here or by calling 516-334-0068.
+Click here to learn more about Hicks Landscapes or call 516-334-0068.